jkloza/code-challenge/README.md

 2) Study the code and edit `App.js` so that the number of columns that the cards appear in is set to a maximum of __two__ on large screens

-If you find this easy and want to show off, as a bonus, you can write an additional function to remove a single card at a time from the screen.
+If you find this easy and want to show off, as a bonus, you can update the `handleClose` function to remove a single card at a time from the screen.
 Again, only using `App.js`.

 #### Submitting